Welcome to

 External Transfer

-Students currently enrolled at another college or university that want to apply for admission to the BME major at The University of Texas at Austin must apply for external transfer.
-For questions related to External Transfer Admissions, please contact the Office of Admissions.
+Students currently enrolled at another college or university who want to apply for admission to the BME major at The University of Texas at Austin must apply for external transfer.

 Undergraduate Laptop Requirement